 Others, however, have a historical basis in religion but don't necessarily preach the gospel while providing food, shelter and other services to the disadvantaged.

-For more on volunteering and faith-based organizations, see the links on the next page.
+For more on volunteering and faith-based organizations, see the links below.